 Wooden Catamarans

-The advantages Catamarans have for the home builder are that they are cheap and relatively simple to build, depending on the design.
+The advantages Catamarans have for the home builder are that they can be cheap and relatively simple to build, depending on the design.

 The hulls can be simple V shaped stitch and glue constructions connected by a timber bridge deck, as in the famous Wharram designs.